hyungmogu/ctci/README.md

 ## Work Summary

+### September 24th, 2019
+1. Reviewed the following courses for final exam for Team Treehouse
+    - Django ORM

 ### September 23rd, 2019
 1. Reviewed topic 1/3 of 'Django ORM' course for final exam for Team Treehouse
 2. Reviewed questions and code exercises of the following course(s)